Mathias92-cmd/Mathias92-cmd/README.md

 ###

-I am a second-year student in the University Technology Diploma (BUT) in Computer Science at Lens, specializing in application development.
+I am a third-year student in the University Technology Diploma (BUT) in Computer Science at Lens, specializing in application development.

 - 🔭 I’m currently working on learning React
 - 💬 Ask me about my university